Iveta Mukuchyan: 2016–2017: IvaVerse and Dashterov

 After Eurovision, Mukuchyan guest-starred on a number of Armenian television shows.
 In June 2016, the Mukuchyan sisters attended Sónar, a three-day summer electronic music festival in Barcelona.
 Mukuchyan was guest singer at the July 2016 Armenian Street Festival in London where she performed with duduk player Gevorg Karapetyan.
 In September, she performed a solo concert for the launch of Armenian Evocabank's advertising campaign.
 She was named Armenia's entertainment ambassador at the 19 November 2016 Pan Armenian Entertainment Awards at the Microsoft Theater in Los Angeles, where she performed "LoveWave" and a new single, "Amena".
 "Amena", which Mukuchyan said is a song about women and their transformation, inner struggles and values, was released five days later.
 Its music video, produced by Mukuchyan, was released in April 2017.
-She was a jury member on the first season of Depi Evratesil (To Eurovision), a television series selecting the Armenian entrant for the 2017 Eurovision Song Contest.
+She was a jury member on the first season of Depi Evratesil, a television series selecting the Armenian entrant for the 2017 Eurovision Song Contest.
 Her final act, Vahe Aleksanyan, finished fifth in the contest with 48 points.

 Mukuchyan released her debut extended play, IvaVerse (a mix of styles, including funk and R&B), on 25 December 2016 and promoted it at the Dalma Garden Mall.
 She had a photo shoot with the Armenian magazine Oriflame in January 2017, and appeared on its cover.
 Mukuchyan and Aram Mp3 released a single entitled "Dashterov" the following month, which received a Song of the Year award at Armenia TV's awards of the same name.
 She was the Armenian spokesperson at the Eurovision 2017 finale in May, and was a special guest on the musical TV talk show Benefis.
 Mukuchyan also announced Dashterov, a traditional-music project with Aram Mp3, based on the single of the same name in May.
 It received a Best Collaboration of the Year award at the Armenian Europe Music Awards, where Mukuchyan was recognized as the Diva of Armenian Pop.
 On 21 June, she announced on her Facebook page a new song and music video ("Hayastan Jan"), which premiered five days later.
 That month, Mukuchyan and other well-known Armenian singers released a single entitled "De Jpta" to benefit children with cancer.

 She appeared in the 2017 film The Path of Our Dream along with Mher Mkrchyan and Arka Manukyan.
 Mukuchyan performed her single, "Depi Nor Irakanutyun", at the Miss Armenia beauty pageant on 24 September.
 She released its music video on her YouTube channel the following day, and the song's title became Evocabank's slogan.
 In October, Mukuchyan received three nominations at Germany's Daf Bama Music Awards.
 Her debut solo album, Armenian Folk (with the Dashterov Project songs), was released that month.
 Mukuchyan was a special guest on The Voice of Armenia on 13 October, when she sang Naughty Boy's "Running".
 She performed at the 26 October New Body Awards (sponsored by McFit) at the Tempodrom in Berlin.
 On 11 November, Mukuchyan and her sister launched their Mukuchyan brand at the MADE shopping center.